Janenjihia/knowme/README.md

 # KNOWME

-#### description of application
-This is a wweb application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+#### This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 Version **1.0.0**

 #### By **Jane Njihia**